-While they are very similar, they also have several major differences along with a few smaller differences when it comes to comparing dashi and anchovy broth.
+While they are very similar, they also have several major differences that I’ll explain in detail.

-Anchovy broth, like dashi, is often used for soups and stews.
-Like dashi, anchovy broth is very versatile and is used in many Korean recipes.
+Anchovy broth, like dashi, is often used for soups and stews in Korea, and it’s very versatile, and used in many Korean recipes.

 Countries that use it